paulross/dtrace-py/README.md

 This is a demonstration of using Dtrace with Python 3.6 suitable for a five minute lightning talk.
 You need an Apple Mac or another OS with Dtrace support.

+The demonstration shows how dtrace can attach and profile running Python processes giving you live profiling and debugging information.

-The demonstration purports to be one by a hot new startup that creates personalised cat videos showing off it SRE skills by tracing a server in production, live!
+The fiction surrounding this demonstration is of a hot new startup that creates personalised cat videos and it wants to demonstrate its SRE skills by tracing a server in production, live!

 # Preparation